ed-fruty/test/README.md

 ##Logic

 Core:
-  - First of all loads bootsrap file, witch detect current environment
+  - First of all bootsrap file is loaded, which detects current environment
-  - Load environment configuration file
+  - Loading environment configuration file
-  - Register and boot application service providers.
+  - Registering and booting application service providers.
 All aplication features can be extended by addition service provider (For example register error handler, including routes file, create some connection, adding new package etc.)
   - Handle request

 Data Filtering:
-  - Create data provider instance
+  - Creating data provider instance
-  - Load resource file and reformat data
+  - Loading resource file and reformat data
-  - Create collection with formated data
+  - Creating collection with formated data
-  - Filter data if it needs and returns new instance of filtered collection
+  - Filtering data if it needs and returns new instance of filtered collection
   - Sorting data in collection
-  - Return response
+  - Returning response